apache/flink-kubernetes-operator/docs/content/docs/operations/configuration.md

 These configuration files are mounted externally via ConfigMaps.
 The [Configuration files](https://github.com/apache/flink-kubernetes-operator/tree/main/helm/flink-kubernetes-operator/conf) with default values are shipped in the Helm chart.
 It is recommended to review and adjust them if needed in the `values.yaml` file before deploying the Operator in production environments.

-To append to the default configuration, simply define the `flink-conf.yaml` key in the `defaultConfiguration` section of the Helm `values.yaml` file:
+To append to the default configuration, define the `flink-conf.yaml` key in the `defaultConfiguration` section of the Helm `values.yaml` file:

 ```
 defaultConfiguration: